maykar/kiosk-mode/README.md

 ```

 **entity_settings:**
 Dynamically change config on any entity's state.
 Under `entity:` list the entity followed by the state that will enable the config below.
+For more complex logic use this with a template sensor.

 ```
 kiosk_mode: